We found 11 online brokers that are appropriate for Trading Cent Vs Micro Account Platforms.

 | Monetary Denomination |

-Example: A $10 deposit shows as 1,000 cents.
-Losing 200 cents feels psychologically smaller than losing $2, which makes it easier to focus on learning instead of worrying about money. |
+Example: A $20 deposit shows as 2,000 cents.
+Losing 200 cents feels psychologically smaller than losing $2, which helps beginners stay calm while learning. |

 Base Currency (USD, EUR, etc.) Account values are displayed normally.

-Example: A $100 balance shows as $100.
-Every pip movement affects your balance more noticeably. |
+Example: A $200 balance shows as $200.
+Every pip movement directly impacts the visible balance. |

 | Typical Lot Size |

-Micro Lots (0.01 standard lot = 1,000 units).
+Micro Lots 0.01 standard lot equals 1,000 units.

-Micro Lots (0.01 standard lot = 1,000 units).
+Micro Lots 0.01 standard lot equals 1,000 units.

-| Approx. Pip Value (EUR/USD) |
+| Approx. Pip Value EURUSD |

-$0.01 per pip on a 0.01 lot trade.
+$0.10 per pip on a 0.01 lot trade, displayed as 10 cents in many platforms.

-Example: A 50 pip gain earns $0.50 excellent for testing strategies without pressure.
-Worst Case: Losing 100 pips costs just $1, keeping drawdowns minimal. |
+Example: A 50 pip gain earns about $5.
+Worst Case: Losing 100 pips costs about $10. |

 $0.10 per pip on a 0.01 lot trade.

-Example: A 50 pip gain earns $5, which feels more rewarding but can also sting more if youre careless.
-Worst Case: Losing 200 pips equals a $20 loss which can quickly eat into a $100 balance. |
+Example: A 50 pip gain earns $5.
+Worst Case: Losing 200 pips equals $20. |

 | Ideal For |

-| Initial Deposit |
+| Initial Deposit 2026 |

-Very low often $5$10.
+Very low often $10 to $25.

-Low to moderate usually $50$100.
+Low to moderate usually $25 to $200 depending on broker regulation.

 | Risk Exposure |